jairoprez/gif-browsing/README.md

-# Building a Gif browsing app using Laravel and Vue
+# Gif browsing app using Laravel and Vue

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.